 These are called basic combinations because one can also use multiple appends on one letter to produce more sounds.
 As seen in the image, one such combination for the anusvara has a complex glyph, so a simple circle is used in place of it, thus respecting its abundant use.

 Some 'further' combinations have been provided in the COMBI column in this image.
 These are letters formed by attaching more than one append to a single basic letter to form a new sound.
 This is an indicative list and there are more such combinations.

-When writing in BLUIS, there is a convention called the SHORTHAND, mentioned in the first image here, which is followed for convenience.
-As can be seen in the first image, there are 3 SHORTHAND provisions:
+When writing in BLUIS, there is a convention called the SHORTHAND, mentioned in the script chart, which is followed for convenience and reducing the bulk of text.
+As can be seen, there are 2 SHORTHAND provisions

 All human beings are born free and equal in dignity and rights.
 They

 are endowed with reason and conscience and should act towards one another